ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa1.md

 `Fields` are named variables that belong to a class and are written outside of `Methods`.
 The class `FirstExample` contains a single field of type `int` named `theNumberFive` with an assigned value of `5`.
 Notice the line `int theNumberFive = 5;` and how it takes the form of `[Type] [Variable Name] = [Assigned Value];`.
 Additionally notice that it belongs to the class `FirstExample` and not to any method.

 By using the `run` command, we are able to confirm several aspects of our program.
 We are able to identify our class via the line `new FirstExample:1( ... )`.
 The FirstExample class contains 1 field named `theNumberFive` and its value is `5`.
-We can use the `run` command to check that your program is working as you expect it to.
+We can use the `run` command to check that our program is working as you expect it to.

 ## Part 2 - Writing Methods